Chalk home page

 transfers: DataFrame[Transfer]

-Again, you need to use quotes around `User` deal with forward references.
+Here, you need to use quotes around `User` to use a forward reference.

 Many-to-many